picandocodigo/List-Category-Posts/readme.txt

 ==Other ways of selecting what posts to show==

+* **child_categories** - Exclude/include posts from the child categories.
+By default they are included.
+If you have a "Parent Category" and you use: `[catlist name="Parent Category"]`, you'll see posts from it's child categories as if they were posts from the same category.
+You can use this parameter to exclude these posts: `[catlist name="Parent Category" child_categories=false]`.

 * **author_posts** - Get posts by author.
 Use 'user_nicename' (NOT
     name).
 Example: `[catlist author_posts="fernando"]`